 The point of a training treat is to motivate your puppy to give you their undivided attention, so it makes sense that the treat should be more desirable to your dog than any other stimuli (squirrels, shoes, other puppies).
 If your pup is very food motivated, then this is an easy one.
 But some can be picky eaters, in which case you’ll need to up the ante.
 Novack suggests categorizing treats into three categories: low, medium, and high value.

+When working on a dog-training skill that your dog knows pretty well, go for low-value treats.
 Low-value treats can be your dog’s kibble.
-“They eat it a lot already, and while it tastes good, it’s only going to be motivating in reinforcing behaviors they’ve already got down pretty well,” says Novack.
-Since treats should make up no more than 10% of your dog’s daily calories, this option is best for dogs that will eat anything and dogs that are watching their weight as kibble is lower in calories than most treats.
+“They eat it a lot already, and while it tastes good, it’s only going to be motivating in reinforcing behaviors they’ve already got down pretty well,” Novack says.
+Because treats should make up no more than 10 percentopens in a new tab of your dog’s daily calories, this option is best for dogs that will eat anything and dogs that are watching their weight because kibble is lower in calories than most treats.

 Flavors like bacon and venison are particularly pungent and covetable.
 As a rule, dog training treats should be pea-sized and easily portable, so they don’t take your dog ages to chew (or crumble up in your pocket).
-However, if your dog is prone to distraction, you’ll have better luck with human snacks like hot dogs or cheese.
+But if your dog is prone to distraction, you’ll have better luck with human snacks like hot dogs or cheese.

-“If you have a dog that’s overly excited, wants to greet everyone, and you’re fighting to get their attention, then yeah, you should try hotdogs — break them up before a training session so you’ve got small pieces on hand,” says Novack.
+“If you have a dog that’s overly excited, wants to greet everyone, and you’re fighting to get their attention, then yeah, you should try hot dogs — break them up before a training session so you’ve got small pieces on hand,” Novack says.
 “And remember, just like us, dogs tire of the same treats if they’re given often enough.
 The more variety you can provide your pup, the more interested they will be in learning new things.”

 Btw, our editors (and their pets) picked out these products.
 They’re always in stock at the time we publish, but there’s a chance they’ll sell out.
 If you do buy through our links, we may earn a commission.
 (We’ve got a lot of toys to buy over here, you know?)